 7pace Timetracker for Devs

 To enable this functionality, 7pace Timetracker uses tokens.
-You will need to authorize our application in order to download our Windows or Mac Apps, use our Web App and other features within 7pace Timetracker.
+You'll need to authorize our application in order to download our Windows or Mac apps, use our web app, and other features within 7pace Timetracker.

-1. When you first open 7pace Timetracker, you will notice the following "Welcome" screen.
+1. When you first open 7pace Timetracker, you'll notice the following authorization screen:

 3. Follow the instructions, above, to authorize 7pace Timetracker.

-You will now be able to use and/or pair the Windows or Mac Apps with your current account and use the 7pace Timetracker Web App.
+You'll now be able to use and/or pair the Windows or Mac apps with your current account and use the 7pace Timetracker web app.

 You may also see this yellow badge if your token has expired or been deleted.

-A popup window will then open , allowing you to choose your authorization method.
+A popup window opens, allowing you to choose your authorization method.

 Left your desk and forgot to switch off tracking?
-If enabled, 7pace Timetracker sends an email notification when tracking was stopped by the system due to no response from you during activity prompts.
-All users can set up their own personal preferences for email notifications within the "Settings" page.
+If enabled, 7pace Timetracker will send you an email notification when tracking was stopped by the system due to no response from you during activity prompts.
+All users can set up their own personal preferences for email notifications within the Settings page.